hitohata/result-ts-type/README.md

 ```

-## Deploy
+## Publishing

-This project is deployed on the GitHub.
-To release this project, you only have to add a tag to the main branch.
+To publish this result type, you only need to add a tag to the main branch.